-Beginning in the Fall of 2016, the Rutgers University-Newark Masters in Fine Arts in Creative Writing Program will fully fund fourteen admitted fulltime students each year.
-TAs will receive Tuition Remission and 25K per year in exchange for teaching one class of Composition or Creative Writing (top GRE Verbalscore and prior teaching preferred).
+Beginning in the Fall of 2016, the Rutgers University-Newark Masters in Fine Arts in Creative Writing Program will fully fund fourteen admitted full-time students each year.
+TAs will receive Tuition Remission and 25K per year in exchange for teaching one class of Composition or Creative Writing (top GRE Verbal score and prior teaching preferred).
 All accepted full-time students will receive full In-state Tuition Remission, and a $15,000 Chancellor's Stipend each year.
-Full-time accepted students will be eliguble for other types of financial assistance; these funds can take the form of part-time lectureship (PTL, an addition $8400 per year), or a Truman Capote Fellowship, at the department's discretion.
+Full-time accepted students will be eligible for other types of financial assistance; these funds can take the form of a part-time lectureship (PTL, an addition $8,400 per year) or a Truman Capote Fellowship, at the department's discretion.
 MFA students may participate in community outreach as Chancellor's MFA Mentors in local Newark high schools.
 Students are highly encouraged to establish NJ residency by Sept.
 1 (accepted students will be sent clear step-by-step directions).
-The RU-N MFA also accepts applications for 3 year, or Part Time students, who are not eligible for financial assistance.
+The RU-N MFA also accepts applications for 3 year, or part-time students, who are not eligible for financial assistance.

 See the announcement here.

 The Rutgers University-Newark MFA in creative writing program, located on the most richly diverse undergraduate campus in the nation, is a 25-minute PATH train ride from Manhattan.
 Literature comprises the consciousness and conscience of a culture, and the Rutgers-Newark MFA is a 21st Century program designed to nurture a wide range of voices.
 Click here to read about MFA Faculty/Student Honors and Publications.